GOOMBAServer/GOOMBAServer-src/README.md

 Using GOOMBAServer is free for everyone, But you should have some computer skills.
 If you are using an unchanged GOOMBA.cfg file, just run GOOMBAServer.exe and go to http://localhost:8000/

+# Compiling GOOMBAServer
+You need the MySQL.Data NuGet package installed first.
+Go to Tools > NuGet Package Manager > Manage NuGet packages for solution Then just press the compile button on Visual Studio and you're ready to go!

 # Can I use this source?
 Yes, you are allowed to use this source if you follow the license.